Medical misdiagnosis claims

 - Fully independent, and fully regulated.

 * Where applicable

-What can I claim as a medical misdiagnosis?
+How much can I claim for a medical misdiagnosis claim?

 We use a number of factors to calculate your medical misdiagnosis claim, mostly depending on the effect the physical injury has had on your life.
 We’ll consider: